shahramBarai/Pixelated-EchoMotion/reports/Report.md

 - **Interactive Exhibitions**: Showcasing Pixelated EchoMotion in exhibitions or events where participants can engage with the installation in a shared environment.
 - **Collaborative Interactions**: Exploring collaborative interactions between participants, allowing them to create and interact with pixelated silhouettes together.
 - **Dynamic Effects**: Adding more dynamic effects to the particle systems, such as color changes, size variations, and movement patterns.
+- **Performance Optimization**: Optimizing the performance and memory usage of the project to ensure smooth operation and minimal delay in real-time interactions with webcam.

 ## 8. Conclusion